From Xojo Documentation

 Arrays are treated as objects so be aware that assigning an array to another variable or passing an array as a parameter does not make a copy of the array.
 Instead you get a new variable that points to the original array so any changes you make to the "2nd" array also affects the first array.
 If you need an actual copy of the array you will have to manually copy its values using a loop.

-Arrays are often created by specifying the upper bound for the array when you Dim it.
-Because arrays all start at position 0, an array has one more element than the number you use as the upper bound.
+Arrays are often created by specifying the size of the array when you create it.
+Because arrays all start at position 0, an array has one more element than the number you use as the size.
 For example, this creates an array with 5 elements, which you can then access using the index:

 aNames(0) = "Bob"